YOU ARE GOD’S STEWARD (Part 1)

 Apparently, this is true of everyone in this world.
 You came into the world naked from your mother’s womb and naked you shall return.
 So, you own nothing!

 If you were truly the owner of your property, estate, finances or any possessions in this world, then, you should be able to carry them all or at least a portion of them with you out of this world.

-Since no man has ever brought anything into this world or taken anything out of this world, it simply implies that no man truly owns anything in this world; we all are simply stewards of God’s resources.
+Since no man has ever brought anything into this world or taken anything out of this world it simply implies that no man truly owns anything in this world.
+We all are just a steward of God’s resources.

 Third, we all are God’s stewards because there is nothing that we have in this world that we did not receive from God.

 Paul queries the boastful believers in Corinth, “For who makes you differ from another?
 And what do you have that you did not receive?
 Now if you did indeed receive it, why do you boast as if you had not received it?”
 (1 Cor.
 4:7 NKJV).

 You cannot have anything, no matter what you do, if God does not release or give it to you.
 Therefore, if what you have is given to you by God, you cannot claim to be the real owner; you are just a steward.